waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### D. Open Hypotheses & Tests
 *   **Mahogany Gym Blocker:** **Hypothesis:** Progress is gated by defeating Team Rocket in their hideout.
 *   **Mt.
 Mortar Invisible Barrier:** **Hypothesis:** An invisible barrier blocks the northern one-way ledge on Mt.
 Mortar B1F. **Falsification Test:** Find an alternate route to the northern area and attempt to walk south over the same ledge.
-*   **Team Rocket B1F Maze Progression:**
+*   **Team Rocket B1F Maze Progression (NEW HYPOTHESIS):**
-    *   **Primary Hypothesis:** The 'traps' are one-way pitfall warps caused by invisible arrow tiles that lead to the northern section of B2F.
+    *   **Agent `strategy_advisor` Recommendation:** My previous hypotheses (simple pitfall, switch-based change) were falsified after exhaustive testing.
+The agent advised that the ROCKET Grunt's dialogue ('collect your courage and walk') implies the 'traps' are not confined to the western maze but could be anywhere on the floor.
-    *   **Methodology:** Use the `maze_mapper` tool to systematically explore every floor tile to find all pitfalls.
-The `maze_mapper` suggests the next unexplored adjacent tile.
-Once all pitfalls are found, I will use the `maze_solver` tool, providing it with the list of pitfall warp coordinates, to calculate the correct path through the maze.
+    *   **New Hypothesis:** The path forward is triggered by stepping on a specific 'trap' tile located in the central or eastern corridors of B1F.

-    *   **Falsification Test:** If systematic mapping reveals no path, the hypothesis is wrong.
-The alternative is that another trigger exists on the map.
-I would need to re-explore the entire floor looking for other interactable objects.
+    *   **Methodology:** Systematically explore every floor tile in the central and eastern corridors, starting from the central area entrance at (7, 3), using the `maze_mapper` tool to ensure complete coverage.

 ### E. Untested Assumptions & Falsification Tests
 *   **BOOKSHELF Tile Traversal:** **Assumption:** Impassable. **Test:** Navigate to (20, 10) and attempt to walk into the bookshelf at (20, 11) and (21, 11) from all four cardinal directions.